johnbillion/wp-json-schemas/readme.md

 ### Properties

-Schemas are used for the structure of some object properties:
+Schemas are used for the structure of several object properties:

 * `WP_Error_Data`
 * `WP_Error_Messages`